 What should you do if you’ve just been involved in a fender bender?
 If there are no injuries, complete the Joint Report which can generally be kept in your car’s glove compartment or complete the online version directly on your phone.

 Distributed by GAA, the Joint Report is simple to fill in when there’s been an accident with no injuries.
 It allows the parties involved to identify themselves and report the accident to their respective insurers quickly.

-Thanks to this document, it isn’t necessary to call the police to come to the scene of a minor accident.
+Thanks to the Joint Report, it isn’t necessary to call the police to come to the scene of a minor accident.

 Speeding up claims settlement